AustralianAntarcticDivision/ropenblog/antarctic.md

 Collaboration and reproducibility are [fundamental to Antarctic and Southern Ocean science](https://doi.org/10.1038/d41586-018-05369-6), and the value of data to Antarctic science has long been promoted.
 The [Antarctic Treaty](https://www.ats.aq/e/ats.htm) (which came into force in 1961) included the provision that scientific observations and results from Antarctica should be openly shared.
 The high cost and difficulty of acquisition means that data tend to be re-used for different studies once collected.
 Further, there are many common data requirement themes (e.g. sea ice information is useful to a wide range of activities, from voyage planning through to ecosystem modelling).
 Support for Antarctic data management is well established.
 The SCAR-COMNAP Joint Committee on Antarctic Data Management was established in 1997 and remains active [as a SCAR Standing Commitee](https://www.scar.org/data-products/scadm/) today.

-Software development to support Antarctic data usage is growing, but still lags the available data, and some common tasks are still more difficult than we would like.
+Software development to support Antarctic data usage is growing, but still lags behind the available data, and some common tasks are still more difficult than we would like.
 Starting in late 2017, the [Scientific Committee on Antarctic Research](https://www.scar.org/) has been collaborating with rOpenSci to strengthen the Antarctic and Southern Ocean R/science communities.
 Our focus is on data and tasks that are common or even unique to Antarctic and Southern Ocean science, including supporting the development of R packages to meet Antarctic science needs, guides for R users and developers, active fora for open discussions, and strengthening connections with the broader science world.

 ### First steps in building the community